robenkleene/software-references/excel.md

 - Use "Paste" -> "Paste Values" to paste the results of a formula, rather than the formula itself.
 - You can give a cell or a column a variable name (use "Formulas" -> "Define Name"), and then refer to it by name in formula.

-- Use paste add/multiple to do the same calculation on a bunch of cells
+## Tables

 - Select rows and select insert table to make it a table.
-You can then turn on a total row (including averages).
-Hit tab from the bottom right corner to create a row.
+- You can then turn on a total row (including averages).
+- Hit tab from the bottom right corner to create a row.

 ## Fill Handle